azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Download .zip containing the Intelligent analytics repository](media/git-hub-download-repo.png "Download ZIP")

+    >**Note**: You can alternatively just enter [this](https://github.com/microsoft/MCW-Intelligent-analytics/archive/refs/heads/main.zip) URL into the browser to directly initiate the download.

 4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\.

    >**Note**: Make sure to extract to this exact path.
 If you extract to a longer directory path, you will hit a Windows max 260 character path limit when you try to build the Visual Studio solution.
 You will not be able to download the NuGet packages.
 Keep the solution directory path short.